 A little pot of honey, made from pounded dates and very, very sweet.
 There, my lord, a little bit on your wrists and a little bit on your chest.
 Now, over there is a hungry home, full of ants that go wild for date honey.
 We must be generous to them.
 Lay a little trail across the sand, like this.
 And I will sit in the shade of the trees and dream of all the treasures I will get when the ants discover you.
 If you crane your neck around, my lord, you will soon see what you take to be a black line along the honey.
 Why, you will be able to see it getting closer and closer.
 My little ones!
 Such ecstasy!

-Lemkow is good value, especially when Ian turns the tables on him and forces the little thief to take him to El Akir’s palace.
-From then on, Ibrahim becomes servile and keen to assist Ian (although there’s no doubt that he will be happy to change sides again at the first opportunity).
+Lemkow is good value, especially when Ian turns the tables on Ibrahim and forces the little thief to take him to El Akir’s palace.
+From then on, Ibrahim becomes servile and keen to assist Ian (although there’s no doubt that he would be happy to change sides again at the first opportunity).

-At the start of the episode Barbara is once again in El Akir’s clutches – although once more she’s able to escape from him him fairly easily.
-This unfortunately doesn’t do the character of El Akir any favours – and his limited screen time during the four episodes does ultimately means that he’s not one of Doctor Who’s most tangible or memorable villains.
+At the start of the episode Barbara is once more in El Akir’s clutches – although yet again she’s able to escape from him fairly easily.
+This unfortunately doesn’t do the character of El Akir any favours – and his limited screen time during all four episodes does ultimately means that he’s not one of Doctor Who’s most tangible or memorable villains.